Anderson Powerpole: Amateur radio

 Many pieces of amateur radio equipment run on 12-volt DC automotive voltage, which is also called 13.8-volt DC.
 The voltage delivered by a lead–acid battery with six-cells used as an automotive battery will vary depending on various electrical loads in a vehicle.
 Without loads the battery will float from 11.7 to 12.8 volts, and while charging from an alternator the voltage will increase to 13.8–14.4 volts DC.

 For use in amateur radio, the community has adopted a standard color code, polarity, and specific physical arrangement for assembling pairs of Powerpole connectors.
 One red and one black powerpole housing can be physically arranged in 4 topologically different mechanical orientations (red left, red right, red top, red bottom—when viewed from contact side with tongue up), 2 of which are mechanically incompatible (connectors won't mate with ARES) and 1 is electrically incompatible (will mate but reverse polarity) with the ARES standard; there are also additional unusual configurations in which one housing is rotated 90 degrees.
 The standard is red positive and black negative.
 When viewed from the contact side, a mnemonic for remembering the arrangement is: "Red [on] Right — Tongue [on] Top" (note the first letter alliteration).

 West Mountain Radio, a major amateur radio supplier, has had a few 24 V DC products in their catalog for over a decade.
 They incorporate a 24 volt standard that has the orange body as +24 volts.
 An orange and black pair would be +24 volts on the orange and ground on the black.

 Model railways

 In model railways, the NTRAK Modular Railroading Society adopted the Powerpole PP30 connector as a recommend practice in 2005. and as a standard in 2011.
 The use of the older Cinch-Jones connector has been deprecated, but is still permitted on legacy modules.
 However, the owner of a module with Cinch-Jones plugs is now required to provide adapter cables to the newer standard.
 North Raleigh Model Railroad Club (NRMRC) also uses Anderson Powerpole connectors.
 The Free-mo modular standard adopted Powerpole as the new connector standard as of 1 July 2015, with a one-year transition period to convert existing Jones connectors.

 Robotics

-The connectors are used by some robot builders, including the FIRST Robotics Competition and R2-D2 Builders Club.
+The connectors are used by some robot builders, including the FIRST Robotics Competition, MATE ROV Competition, and R2-D2 Builders Club.